 Including it in your branding guide

-Integrating it into your CRM (customer relationship management) system and company intranet
+Integrating it into your CRM system (customer relationship management system)

-Value propositions tell a story about your brand, including what you do, what you stand for and who you are.
+Value propositions tell a story about your products, including what you do, what you stand for and who you are.

 To design a good value prop, you need to: sell your product’s benefit, set yourself apart from competitors, choose the right language and make it clear.
-You can build your perfect prop by drawing from your sales data and comparing what you find to market research and internal tests.
+You can build your perfect proposition by drawing from your sales data and comparing your findings to market research and internal tests.

-The bottom line is that creating your perfect value prop is about choosing a statement that represents what you do for customers.
+The bottom line is that creating your perfect value proposition is choosing a statement representing what you do for customers.
 So choose wisely.

-Once you have your killer value prop, you’re going need a leading CRM platform to manage your sales and marketing.
-You can try Pipedrive for free for 14 days to see how we can help your business grow.
+Once you have your value prop, you will need a leading CRM platform to manage your sales and marketing.
+Try Pipedrive for free for 14 days to see how we can help your business grow.